Dynamsoft/barcode-reader-flutter-samples/README.md

 cd ScanDriversLicense
  ```

-### Step 2: Fetch and install the dependencies of this example project via Flutter CLI:
+### Step 2: Install the dependencies of the sample via Flutter CLI:

 ```
 flutter pub get
 ```

+### Step 3: Start the application

 Connect a mobile device via USB and run the app.

-### Step 3: Start your application

 **Android:**